SMX Convention Center (company): History

 The SM brand initially entered the Meetings, Incentives, Conventions, and Exhibitions (MICE) industry with the opening of Cebu Trade Hall at SM City Cebu in Cebu City in 1992, followed by Megatrade Hall at SM Megamall in Mandaluyong in 1994.
 The success of these venues later led to the current SMX Convention Center brand, starting with its flagship location, now SMX Convention Center Manila, at the SM Mall of Asia complex in Pasay, which opened on November 5, 2007.
-SMX began being expanded with SMX Convention Center Davao at SM Lanang Premier, Davao City, which opened on December 17, 2012.
+SMX began expanding with the opening of SMX Convention Center Davao at SM Lanang Premier, Davao City, on December 17, 2012.